- Human echinococcosis is a parasitic disease caused by tapeworms of the genus Echinococcus.

 The choice must primarily be based on the ultrasound images of the cyst, following a stage-specific approach, and also on the medical infrastructure and human resources available.

 For alveolar echinococcosis, early diagnosis and radical (tumour-like) surgery followed by anti-infective prophylaxis with albendazole remain the key elements.
-If the lesion is confined, radical surgery offers cure.
-Unfortunately, in many patients the disease is diagnosed at an advanced stage, and palliative surgery, if carried out without or with incomplete anti-infective treatment, frequently results in relapses.
+If the lesion is confined, radical surgery can be curative.
+Unfortunately in many patients the disease is diagnosed at an advanced stage.
+As a result, if palliative surgery is carried out without complete and effective anti-infective treatment, frequently relapses will occur.

 Health and economic burden

 Both cystic echinococcosis and alveolar echinococcosis represent a substantial disease burden.
 Worldwide, there may be in excess of 1 million people living with these diseases at any one time.
 Many of these people will be experiencing severe clinical syndromes which are life-threatening if left untreated.
 Even with treatment, people often face reduced quality of life.

 For cystic echinococcosis, there is an average of 2.2% post-operative death rate for surgical patients and about 6.5% of cases relapse after intervention, thereby requires prolonged recovery time.
 Present estimates suggest that cystic echinococcosis results in the loss of between 1 million to 3 million disability-adjusted life years (DALYs) 1 annually.